-The history of the Catholic faith in this area can be traced back over 300 years.
-Just below Woodstock, in the 1600’s there was a community of Maliseet Indians at what is known as Medoctec (Meductic).
-Various French Missionaries: Jesuits, Franciscans and Recollects journeyed up the Saint John River to bring Christianity to this part of the new world.
+The Catholic faith’s presence in this region can be traced back over three centuries.
+During the 1600s, a community of Maliseet Indians resided just south of Woodstock, at a location known as Medoctec (Meductic).
+Various French missionaries, including Jesuits, Franciscans, and Recollects, journeyed up the Saint John River to spread Christianity in this part of the new world.

 By 1717, a small chapel devoted to St. John the Baptist (St. Jean-Baptiste) was established.
 The Province of New Brunswick was formed in 1784, and Woodstock was established as a Loyalist settlement the following year, in 1785.

 The arrival of Irish immigrants in the early 1800s signaled the need for a new church to be built closer to Woodstock’s burgeoning Catholic population, known then as “The Creek”.

 From 1810 to 1830, Catholics occasionally congregated in homes for Eucharist celebrations.
 St. Malachy’s Chapel was built on the current site of St. Gertrude’s in 1832 under the guidance of Father William Dollard.